Should You Buy a Rolling Backpack from Pottery Barn?

 Pottery Barn Teen Rolling Backpacks Review

 Pro: I love the style we ordered and Kiddo is THRILLED with it.
 She’s tall so the sturdy telescoping handle is the perfect length.
 It takes some getting used to, but I like that the wheels and straps zipper away when not in use making it a traditional backpack.
 This will be a fantastic carry-on bag for flights, navigating thru airports and especially roomie for when we travel.
-She especially loves the padded laptop pocked and iPod® holder with port for her Beats wires.
+She especially loves the padded laptop pocket and iPod® holder with a port for her Beats wires.
 And I’m a fan of the rugged, water-resistant 600-denier material.
 Ummm, have you met my daughter?
-Material is really important.
+The material is really important.
+She can also fit her water bottle inside easily, and if she decides not to roll it, she can use the shoulder straps which is perfect while traveling!

 Update: On day three of school, the metal zipper pull on the iPod pocket came completely off.
 Seems like I missed having stock by just a few hours.
 So bummed because otherwise it is a fantastic bag.